 One of the main reasons seniors avoid medical appointments and procedures is fear.
 It may seem better and easier just to disregard symptoms and hope they’ll fix themselves.
 For other people, the worry could be financial.
 Or they may want to prevent the embarrassment of being reminded of a weight problem, or to admit to living an unhealthy lifestyle.

 Whatever the cause, the bottom line is that it’s vital for senior loved ones to look after their own health, which requires routine medical examinations and remaining proactive in bringing to light any concerns.
 So as an adult child, how might you best help alleviate your parent’s oppositions to seeing the physician?

 At Midnight Sun Home Care, our team of personal care assistants in Alaska have learned that quite possibly the most effective way to encourage aging parents to take care of themselves is by their adult children expressing what it means to them.
 Our parents have cared for us all of our lives, and would like what is best for us.
 Discussing your point of view can go a long way towards persuading them of the need and subsequently helping them to remain healthy.
 For example, try starting the discussion like this:

 “Mom, the pain you’ve been suffering from in your wrist is truly concerning me.
 Can we go to have that evaluated so that I will stop worrying?”

 You may be pleasantly surprised at how readily your aging parent will agree, realizing that it will also help you.
 If you continue to struggle with helping your family member understand the need for appropriate medical care, call on Midnight Sun Home Care.
-We’re experienced in assisting families with getting through the often difficult transition to accept assistance at home, and quite often the recommendation of a knowledgeable, objective third party will make a world of difference in reducing concerns and moving the focus to the many benefits of personal care assistance in Anchorage.
+We’re experienced in assisting families with getting through the often difficult transition to accept assistance at home, and quite often the recommendation of a knowledgeable, objective third party will make a world of difference in reducing concerns and moving the focus to the many benefits of personal care assistance in Alaska.
 Contact us now at (907) 677-7890.